medined/silver-argint/docs/using-spot-instances-as-nodes.md

 ## Introduction

+Amazon EC2 Spot Instances let you take advantage of unused EC2 capacity in the AWS cloud.
+Spot Instances are available at up to a 90% discount compared to On-Demand prices.

 `kops` lets you manage groups of nodes as a single unit called an instance group.
 This feature lets you create an instance group that consists of spot instances.
 When you want to run work specifically on the spot instance, a node selector tell k8s your intention.

 ## Configuration